ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/stop-index-operation.dotnet.markdown

-﻿# Operations : How to stop index?
+﻿# Operations : How to Stop an Index

-**StopIndexOperation** is used to stop indexing for index
+The **StopIndexOperation** is used to stop indexing for an index.

 {NOTE Indexing will be resumed automatically after server restart. /}